walterthesmart/R-ExploreBikeShare/README.md

 All contained in the csv folder in the project folders

 ### Credits
-Data used for this analysis is provided by motivateco.com a bike hare system provider
+Data used for this analysis is provided by motivateco.com a bike share system provider